How to Fix the Aux Input in My Car

 4) Bluetooth Device Doesn’t Connect Properly:

 Bluetooth devices typically have trouble connecting with the auxiliary input on a car stereo system, but you can take steps to troubleshoot this issue.
-First, try restarting your Bluetooth device.
-If that doesn’t work, try moving the device closer to the stereo system or removing any other electronic devices from the area.
-If you’re still having trouble, consult your car stereo’s manual for specific instructions on connecting Bluetooth devices.
+One way to fix it is by restarting the phone or device you‘re trying to connect and then your audio system.
+If that doesn’t work, try forgetting the device and reconnecting it.

 5) Auxiliary Input Cable: